KarimAshraf1995/NetworkNotifer/README.md

 ## How it works
 It listens to broadcast DHCP packets send when new devices connect to the network and analyize them to extract information about the connecting device.
-*This will not work if the devices use Static IP configuration*
+*This will not work if the devices use Static IP configuration.*

-**This application is not designed to be an intrusion detection system**
+**This application is not designed to be an intrusion detection system.**